North Western Gossner Evangelical Lutheran Church: History

 The deputy commissioner of Chottanagpur at that time requested Dr. Hoeberline, the Secretary of Bible Society of India at Kolkata, to send missionaries to work among the tribal people of Chottanagpur.

 As the church grew in number and regions, different models of administration were introduced from time to time with a view to providing equal representation to different regions of the church.
 However, it seems that the people of region were not given adequate and just representation and legitimate space for their voice and concerns.
 This fact is to be verified in the reality of difference over time within the church, which led to North Zone, Jubilee synod, Dharamprant for the question of regional justice and adequate representation finally led to the split of Gossner Church in 1977.
+At that time, Lutherans split into two churches: the North-Western Gossner Evangelical Lutheran Church (NWGELC) and the Gossner Evangelical Lutheran Church (GELC).

 Establishment

 The missionaries reached Ranchi on 2 November 1845.
+They had already spent several months in Calcutta.
 They worked very hard for five years and there were many inquiries, but nobody accepted Jesus Christ, and as a result, the missionaries were very disappointed.
 The missionaries wanted permission to go to some other place for mission work, but Johannes Gossner, leader of the Gossner Mission, asked them to continue preaching and depending on the Holy Spirit in conversations in Chottanagpur.
 So the missionaries continued to preach.

 After five years, four Oraon people, Doman Tirkey, Ghuran, Bandhu, and Kesko, found the pamphlet distributed by the missionaries and they were struck by the missionaries' claim in the pamphlet that Jesus is Lord and He is alive.
 They went to the missionaries and asked about Jesus.
 The missionaries and four Oraon people had many serious discussions about Jesus Christ and the missionaries answered many questions, but the four Oraon people struggled with one question: they wanted to see Jesus Christ face to face because the missionaries had claimed that Jesus is alive.
 Both the missionaries and the four seekers were frustrated on this question.
 When the missionaries could not convince the four seekers on the point that Jesus is alive, the four wanted to quit seeking Him.
 It was very difficult for the missionaries; after five years of dedicated work, they had four genuine seekers, people who wanted to see Jesus Christ before being baptized.
 Therefore, they requested that the seekers pray together before they went away.
 In this prayer with great burden and passion, something happened.
 The seekers said that they had seen Jesus and now they were ready to take baptism.
 Apparently, when the prayer ended, the Lord Jesus gave vision to the four seekers and they were convinced.
 These Oraon people were baptized on 9 June 1850.